 Depression doesn’t have to keep you in bed all day, exhausted at the thought of having to deal with anything or anyone in the world.
 You don’t have to explode with anger when your buttons are pushed, ruining your relationships with the people you love the most.
 You don’t have to live a life cycle of procrastination followed by crisis management, making everyone around you miserable as you drag them into your panic induced fiasco.
 And you don’t have to fear that you will always, always be alone and unloved because there is just something innately, irreparably wrong with you that can never be fixed.
 There’s nothing wrong with you that can’t be fixed.

-I’m Penny Haynes, and I help Christian women eliminate stress and gain self-control so they can fulfill God’s purpose for their lives.
-I am like a sharp shooter who picks off what’s stressing you out.
+I’m Penny Haynes, and I help Christians break free from depression, anxiety, addiction and unhealthy behavior so they can finally enjoy life and fulfill God’s purpose for them.
 I will lead you step by step away from your “Crazified” life to one filled with peace, joy and righteousness.
 If you are ready, then let’s RESET your Life Patterns starting now.